Heating Repair

 Space heaters can provide temporary warmth but require careful use.
 Keep them at least three feet from anything flammable, never leave them unattended, and plug them directly into wall outlets rather than extension cords.
 Electric blankets offer safer alternatives for staying warm while sleeping.

-If temperatures inside drop below 50°F with no heat source, or vulnerable household members like infants or older adults cannot stay warm, consider temporarily relocating to family, friends, or a hotel until repairs are complete.
+If temperatures inside drop below 50°F with no heat source, or if vulnerable household members, such as infants or older adults, cannot stay warm, consider temporarily relocating to family or friends, or to a hotel, until repairs are complete.

 Don't wait to repair your broken heater.
 Contact South Shore Mechanical online or call us directly at (781) 518-5407 for fast, expert service that gets your heat back on!